 Alex Garland came to fame first as a novelist whose first published book The Beach (1996) was turned into the Danny Boyle film The Beach (2000) with script by Garland.
 Garland has written two other novels, one of which was also filmed as The Tesseract (2003).
 Garland and Danny Boyle then collaborated on the hit zombie film 28 Days Later (2002) and the underrated science-fiction film Sunshine (2007).
 This seemed to set Garland on a career as a science-fiction screenwriter and he subsequently went onto the excellent Never Let Me Go (2010), the adaptation of Dredd (2012) and has been prominently associated with the scripts for the stalled adaptation of the Halo videogame and remake of Logan’s Run (1976).
 Ex Machina was his directorial debut.

 Artificial intelligence themes have been on a major rise in the last couple of years.
 One is not sure why now all of a sudden – it is not that there have been any major sea changes in the public paradigm regarding A.I. to account for it, maybe it is just an increasing public awareness of just how prevalent the computer industry and internet has embedded itself into people’s daily lives.
 This was kicked off by Spike Jonze’s amazing Her (2013).
-There have been a number of other films such as the fine and underrated The Machine (2013) and Automata (2014), although the more high-profile works on the topic, Transcendence (2014), Chappie (2015) and Morgan (2016), ended up being major disappointments in terms of delivery on their promise.
-It feels like the field has been waiting for one work to come along and set the benchmark for the treatment of A.I. themes.
+There have been a number of other films such as the fine and underrated The Machine (2013), Automata (2014) and tv’s Westworld (2016– ), although other works on the topic, Transcendence (2014), Chappie (2015), Morgan (2016) and Zoe (2018), ended up being disappointments in terms of delivery on their ideas.
+[One interesting entry that predates Ex Machina is Uncanny (2015), which has a near-identical plot in which a journalist is invited by a tech giant to interview his creation – although this takes the plot even further and has the journalist in a romantic trianglel between creator and android] It feels like the field has been waiting for one work to come along and set the benchmark for the treatment of A.I. themes.
 And one would have to say that Ex Machina arrives with a beautiful cool that feels like it is that film.

 Alex Garland wastes no time in writing the film down for audiences that wouldn’t know the difference between a Turing Test and the Turin Shroud, let alone be able to pass one themselves.
 Ex Machina is a work that assumes that everybody present has a working knowledge of the issues surrounding A.I. and proceeds on from there.
 Garland has no interest in Neill Blomkamp’s big flashy action and effects sequences and gives us a minimalist science-fiction film – one set in a coolly ambient underground home that consists of little more than a series of conversations among four characters (one of whom never gets to say a word throughout anyway).
 It is not that effects are not present either – those use to create Alicia Vikander’s android body are every bit as impressive as the motion capture work that went into Chappie – it is more that the fascination of the film lies in the carefulness of the conversations between the characters.